QWxleA/docs/pages/Hiccup.md

 	    [:p "Hello " [:em "World!"]]
 - Logseq uses Hiccup to generate HTML from [[clojurescript]] and [[datomic]], the languages Logseq and logseq queries are written in.
 For every day use you need very little knowledge of Hiccup, but some elements are bot h simple and useful.
 - ## Absolute simplest use of Hiccup
-	- The most obvous thing you can use Hiccup for is to style the titles of advanced searches
+	- The most obvious thing you can use Hiccup for is to style the titles of [[Advanced Queries]]:
 	- ```clojure
 	  #+BEGIN_QUERY
 	  {:title [:h3 "This is hiccup!"]